kata198/ichorORM/README.rst

 Each of the "save action" methods ( *insertObject*, *updateObject*, *createAndSave* ) take two parameters you will set to performa transaction.

 These are "dbConn" in which you will pass the transaction connection you opened in step 1, and "doCommit" which you will set to False.
-When you are done, you can call *commit* on the
+When you are done, you can call *commit* on the connection object.

 	dbConn = getDatabaseConnection(isTransactionMode=True)